SNOmad1/Cardinal-Project/README.md

 ## Apps

-Items in bold have been released, other items are either in development or planned for the future.
+**Items in bold have been released**, other items are either in development or planned for the future.

 Name | Features | Platforms | Releases
 ------------ | ------------ | ------------- | ------------